modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 1951: Cockcroft and Walton artificially produce transmutation of atoms (1932).<br>
 1938: Fermi produces artificial radioactivity by neutron bombardment (1934).<br>
 <u>1944:</u> Hahn and Strassman discover the fission of heavy nuclei (1939).<br>
-1959: Segrè and Chamberlain confirm the existence of the antiproton (1955).<br>
+1959: Segrè and Chamberlain confirm the existence of the antiproton (1955).

-1961: Hofstadter studies electron scattering in atomic nuclei (1950).<br>
-1961: Mössbauer investigates the inner structure of nuclei and nucleons (1958).<br>
-1976: Richter and Ting discover the J/psi particle and prove the existence of the charm quark (1974).<br>
-1980: Cronin and Fitch find violations in matter-antimatter symmetry (1964).<br>
-1984: Rubbia and van der Meer demonstrate the existence of W and Z particles (1983).<br>
+**1984:** Rubbia and van der Meer demonstrate the existence of W and Z particles (1983).<br>
 1988: Lederman, Schwartz and Steinberger discover the muon neutrino (1962).<br>
-1990: Friedman, Kendall and Taylor study collisions among high-energy electrons with protons and neutrons (1970).<br>
-1995: Perl discovers the tau lepton (1974-1977).<br>
 1995: Reines and Cowan prove the existence of neutrinos (1950).<br>
 2002: Koshiba detect neutrinos burst from a supernova (1980).<br>
 2002: Davis detects neutrinos emitted from the Sun (1960).<br>